-Assessing the Company's past expertise in making premium estimates by comparing the estimates and actuals for prior years for a sample of policies.
+Assessing the Company's past expertise in making premium estimates by comparing the estimates and actuals for the prior year estimated debtor balance.

 Assessing transparency

 Considering the adequacy of the Company's disclosures in respect of the valuation of premiums which are estimated.